-1. Branchline weighting
+1. Branch line weighting

 Proven and recommended mitigation method.
-Should be used in combination with night setting and bird scaring lines (Brothers 1991; Boggs 2001; Sakai et al. 2001; Brothers et al. 2001; Anderson & McArdle 2002; Hu et al. 2005; Melvin et al. 2013; 2014, Jiménez et al. 2017).
+Should be used in combination with night setting and bird scaring lines (Brothers 1991; Boggs 2001; Sakai et al. 2001; Brothers et al. 2001; Anderson & McArdle 2002; Hu et al. 2005; Melvin et al. 2013; 2014, Jiménez et al. 2017; 2019).

 Branch lines should be weighted to sink the baited hooks rapidly out of the diving range of feeding seabirds.
-Studies have demonstrated that branch line weighting where there is more mass closer to the hooks, sink most rapidly and consistently (Gianuca et al. 2013; Robertson et al. 2010a; 2013), reduces seabird attacks on baits (Gianuca et al. 2013; Ochi et al. 2013) and seabird mortalities (Jiménez et al. 2017).
-Studies of a range of weighting regimes, including placing weights at the hook, have shown no negative effect on target catch rates (Jiménez et al. 2013; 2017; Robertson et al. 2013; Gianuca et al. 2013).
+Studies have demonstrated that branch line weighting where there is more mass closer to the hooks, results in hooks sinking most rapidly and consistently (Gianuca et al. 2011; Robertson et al. 2010a; 2013; Barrington et al. 2016), and reduces seabird attacks on baits (Gianuca et al. 2011; Ochi et al. 2013, Jiménez et al. 2019) as well as seabird mortalities (Jiménez et al. 2017; 2019: Santos et al. 2019).
+Studies of a range of weighting regimes, including placing weights at the hook, have shown no negative effect on target catch rates (Jiménez et al. 2013; 2017; 2019; Robertson et al. 2013; Gianuca et al. 2013; Santos et al. 2019).
+However, an experimental weighted fishing hook, with a mass of 32 g added to the shank of the hook, showed a decrease in the catch rates of pooled retained species (Gilman et al. 2022).

 Increased weighting will shorten but not eliminate the distance behind the vessel in which birds can be caught.
 Line weighting has been shown to improve the effectiveness of other mitigation methods such as night setting and bird scaring lines, in reducing seabird bycatch (Brothers 1991; Boggs 2001; Sakai et al. 2001; Anderson & McArdle 2002; Gilman et al. 2003a, Hu et al. 2005; Melvin et al. 2013; 2014).
 Line weighting is integral to the fishing gear and, compared to bird scaring lines and night setting, has the advantage of being more consistently implemented, hence facilitating compliance and port monitoring.
-On this basis it is important to enhance the priority accorded to line weighting, providing certain pre-conditions can be met, among other things: (a) that the weighting regime is adequately specified; (b) safety issues are adequately addressed; and (c) issues concerning application to artisanal fisheries being taken into account.
+On this basis it is important to enhance the priority accorded to line weighting, providing certain pre-conditions can be met, among other things: (a) that the weighting regime is adequately specified; (b) safety issues are adequately addressed; and (c) issues concerning application to artisanal fisheries are being taken into account.

-On the basis of sink-rate data (Barrington et al. 2016) and seabird attack and bycatch rates (Gianuca et al. 2013; Jiménez et al. 2013; Claudino dos Santos et al. 2016; Jiménez et al. 2017), current recommended minimum standards for branch line weighting are as follows:
+On the basis of sink-rate data (Barrington et al. 2016) and seabird attack and bycatch rates (Gianuca et al. 2011; Jiménez et al. 2019; Santos et al. 2019), current recommended minimum standards for branch line weighting are as follows: